Enabel

 The agency was formerly called Agence belge de développement CTB (Coopération Technique Belge) and renamed Enabel in 2018.

 The chair of the board of directors is Delphine Moralis and Jean Van Wetter is the director-general.

-In February 2024, shortly after the Belgian government decided to remain funding UNRWA, the United Nations aid agency for Palestinian refugees, the offices of Enabel within Gaza City were bombed and destroyed by Israeli forces.
+In February 2024, shortly after the Belgian government decided to continue funding UNRWA, the United Nations aid agency for Palestinian refugees, the offices of Enabel within Gaza City were bombed and destroyed by Israeli forces.